shikokuchuo/nanonext/README.md

 [« Back to ToC](#table-of-contents)

-### ncurl: Minimalist http Client
+### ncurl: Async HTTP Client

 `ncurl()` is a minimalist http(s) client.

+By setting `async = TRUE`, it performs requests asynchronously, returning immediately with a ‘recvAio’.

-In normal use, it takes only one argument, the URL.
+For normal use, it takes just the URL.
 It can follow redirects.

 ``` r
 ncurl("http://httpbin.org/headers")